steamship-core/steamship-langchain/docs/index.rst

 Use Cases
 ----------

-The above adapters cover most of LangChain's use-cases.
+The above adapters cover a ton of LangChain's use-cases.
 Below are some of the common use cases supported by Steamship.

-- `Agents <./use_cases/chatgpt.html>`_: Agents are systems that use a language model to interact with other tools.
-These can be used to do more grounded question/answering, interact with APIs, or even take actions.
+- `ChatGPT <./use_cases/chatgpt.html>`_

 .. toctree::